Measuring Evidence against Exchangeability and Group Invariance with E-values: Simulations and application

 \subsection{Illustrative application: optimal e-values for the hot hand}

-Following Remark \ref{rmk:hot_hand}, we illustrate our methodology by applying it to testing the hot hand in basketball.\footnote{The hot hand methodology described here was developed during the supervision of many master's thesis projects on this topic, including the theses of Bette Donker, Junda Fu, Max Broers, Nidas Brandsma, Nicole Serban, Raslen Kouzana, Sam Hammink, Stijn Koene, Tijn Wouters and Lloyd Vissers, who applied this methodology and preceding variations to a variety of sports and settings.} Suppose we are to observe the outcomes (hits/misses) of $n$ shots of a basketball player.
-The hot hand hypothesis is that there exists some sequential dependence in these outcomes.
-In particular, if a player hits a number of shots then they are hypothesized to be more successful in hitting subsequent shots.
-To test the hot hand, it is common to test the null hypothesis of exchangeability, which bans any sequential dependence \citep{miller2018surprised, ritzwoller2022uncertainty}.
+Following Example \ref{exm:hot_hand}, we apply our methodology to test the hot hand in basketball.
+Here, we observe the outcomes (hits/misses) of $n$ shots of a basketball player and want to test whether they are exchangeable.

 To specify an e-value, we may condition on (\#hit, \#miss), which is equivalent to conditioning on the orbit.
-This orbit contains each order of hits and misses for a given value of (\#hit, \#miss).
-Under exchangeability, each arrangement of hits and misses on the orbit is equally likely.
-Following Section \ref{sec:optimal_orbit}, we may also specify the alternative conditional on the orbit, to describe how we believe the hot hand works.
+Following Corollary \ref{cor:uniform_over_marginals}, we specify the alternative on the orbit, to describe how we believe the hot hand works.
 This absolves us from having to specify an alternative across orbits, which would require prior knowledge of the skills of the shooters.
-The resulting e-value is automatically optimal uniformly over mixtures across orbits by Theorem \ref{thm:characterize_optimal}.